My way of painting my DKoK army. Mostly so I can check if I forget what I did.

 - Apply Liquitex Fluorescent Blue ink over Bold Titanium White

-Slowly build up as desired. - Deep Blue
+Slowly build up as desired.

-Darken the most outer parts of the coils. - Apply Snow White oil at base of oils.
+- Apply Snow White oil at base of oils.
 Use to blend.
 May take a couple of passes.